sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

     sage: err = 4
     sage: Chan = channels.StaticErrorRateChannel(C.ambient_space(), err)
     sage: Chan
-    Static error rate channel creating 3 errors, of input and output space Vector space of dimension 12 over Finite field of size 13
+    Static error rate channel creating 4 errors, of input and output space Vector space of dimension 12 over Finite Field of size 13
     sage: r = Chan.transmit(c)
-    sage: c - r
     sage: len((c-r).nonzero_positions())
-    4 #so we get 4 errors as expected
+    4

 If you want to learn more on Channels, please refer to section IV of this tutorial.